yihuai-gao/arx5-sdk/README.md

 ## Features
 - Run without ROS
 - No `sudo` requirement for building the library (all dependencies are managed under conda environment, thanks to [Cheng Chi](https://cheng-chi.github.io/))
-- Simple python interface with complete type hints (see `python/arx5_interface.pyi`)
+- Simple python interface with complete type hints (see `python/arx5_interface.pyi`, please include it into your vscode config `"python.analysis.extraPaths"`)
 - Joint controller runs at 500Hz in the background (motor communication delay ~0.4ms)
 - Cartesian space controller with keyboard and SpaceMouse tele-operation and teach-replay (thanks to [Cheng Chi](https://cheng-chi.github.io/))
-- Control multiple arms in the same process through C++ multi-threading
+- Control multiple arms in the same process through C++ multi-threading (much better than Python multi-processing)

 ## Build & Install
 We set up a conda environment for all the cmake dependencies, so no system package is required.
 If you want to run `cmake` and `make` after modifying the C++ source files, please make sure you are under the created conda environment (`arx-py310` etc.).